-A common image in film noir is a background of Thonet chairs turned upside down on café tables, denoting the closing-down or after-hours aspect of the scene or even the beginning of the end of the plot.
-A late scene in Citizen Kane, 1941, exemplifies this trope.
+A common image in film noir is a background of Thonet chairs turned upside down on café tables, to make cleaning the floor easier.

-It’s clear that modern directors and set decorators are well aware of the history of Thonet chairs in movies.
-Thonet chairs appear in stage sets within movies and TV episodes, and sometimes as set decorations paying homage to earlier films.
+It’s clear that modern directors and set decorators are well aware of the history of Thonet chairs in films.
+Thonet chairs appear in stage sets within modern films and TV episodes, and sometimes as set decorations paying homage to earlier films.

 Thonet chairs also appear in paintings, magazine covers and, of course, in historical photos.
 Because genuine Thonet chairs are still available, as well as nearly identical models made by other companies, you can still see them in commerical use.